1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 The Prophet model was largely abandonded in favor of the more robust NeuralProphet model.
 The NeuralProphet model was downsized in scope to avoid the more involved AR Net, regreessor model.
 As a result, the parameters passed to the NeuralProphet model were reduced to just the number of epochs per training and the learning rate.
 For performance and time considerations, epochs were set to 50 isntead of the default 'automatic,' which tended to try 150-200 epochs by default.
 The learning rate was set to 1.0 to help accelerate fitting the modeel but also not over-fitting the model.
 Overall, the changes to the NeuralProphet model were minimal and mostly to improve performance and output.

+In order to make the Stacked LSTM more efficient and reduce the computational time necessary, the number of epochs was reduced from 100 to 15.
+Consistent testing of the model showed the loss and validation loss, the error evaluated during training a model and during validation, did not significantly change after fifteen epochs was reached.
+For stocks with rapid changes in the fluctuation of price, a 150-epoch model did achieve minor improvement in prediction performance.
+But given the wish to predict the performance of 2000 stocks, the majority of which had modest to lost changes in performance, the 15-epoch model performed well and cut computational time down dramatically from runs needing days to hours for completion.

 ### Description of How Model has been Trained

 The NeuralProphet model was trained on all stock closing prices.
 The training also included trials with adding Japanese holidays to account for the trading closures, but the model ultimately picked up on them better without explicitly naming them in the training data.
 Additionally, training included looking for seeasonality trends at different aggregates: daily, weekly, and yearly.
 Ultimately, NeuralProphet sufficiently picked up on those trends independent of manually setting specific seasonality parameters or Fourier orders.